haacked/haacked.com/_posts/archived/2004/2004-08-13-moderating-comments-how-about-an-api.aspx.markdown

 ---
 title: Moderating Comments.
 How About An API?
 date: 2004-08-13 -0800
-tags: []
+tags: [rss]
 redirect_from: "/archive/2004/08/12/moderating-comments-how-about-an-api.aspx/"
 ---

-I've heard a lot of complaints about what a b\*tch moderating comments turns out to be.
+I've heard a lot of complaints about what a b*tch moderating comments turns out to be.
 So why not create an API for moderating comments?

 Suppose your blog engine put all incoming comments in a private